 You can also get them ring-shaped.

-To make unmoulding easier, you can lightly brush the inside of the mould with oil before pouring the jelly mixture in, or briefly the rest set jelly in its mould into a pan or sink of hot water to loosen the edges, then place a plate on top, and invert.
+To make unmoulding easier, you can lightly brush the inside of the mould with oil, or spray it with cooking spray, before pouring the jelly mixture in.
+You could also, or alternatively, put the set jelly in its mould briefly into a pan or sink of hot water to loosen the edges, then place a plate on top, and invert.

-The earliest known Jelly Mould to date is from 1730.
+The earliest known jelly mould to date appears to be one from 1730.

 Literature & Lore

-Note to Americans: Jelly here means as in gelatin, not "jam".
+Note to American speakers: jelly here means as in gelatin, not “jam“.